Is Ecuador Safe?

 Is the Food and water safe?

 As in many countries, the tap water in Ecuador is NOT safe to drink.
 We provide purified water on all our trips.
-At our lodge we have very high standards for kitchen and food cleanliness.
+At the Luxor we have very high standards for kitchen and food cleanliness.
 All of our vegetables, salads etc., are meticulously washed and are good to go.
-When we travel to Quito and Tena, we go to good, trusted restaurants that we have used for years.
-If you are traveling on your own, it’s probably safest to avoid street vendors and low end restaurants.
+When we travel to Tena, we go to good, trusted restaurants that we have used for years.
+If you are traveling on your own, it’s probably safest to avoid street vendors and low end restaurants as well as fruit juices (in case they put unpurified water in the juice).

 What If I have extra time in Ecuador?